reggie-k/argo-cd/docs/proposals/appset-ui-support.md

 For AppSet, the tree consists of the Apps, that have an ownerRefrence on the AppSet.
 Looks like the backend has to have a method to return the AppSet resurce tree.

+An icon is needed for AppSet (ideas might be an icon of a Factory, or the existing App icon surrounded by {} - mathematic visualization of a set of Apps, or others)
 ## Summary

 Currently, the users have no option to view AppSets in the UI as a first-class resource (they can only view them if the AppSets themselves are managed by an App).

 ## Motivation